Pronciples and policies of Compliance and Corporate Governance Directorate.

 Board of Directors’ and Bank Committees

-It facilitates the communication between the Board of Directors, Internal Audit and External or Chartered Auditors and the Bank of Greece, in order to exchange opinions and information.
+It facilitates communication between the Board of Directors, Management, Internal Audit and External or Certified Auditors and the Bank of Greece regarding the exchange of views and information.

 The Committee’s responsibilities, among others, include:

-Planning and coordinating the implementation of the process of identifying and selecting candidate members for the Board of Directors and its committees.
+Planning and coordinating the implementation of the process of identifying and selecting candidates for the Board of Directors and its committees.

-Describing the individual skills and qualifications required to fill the positions of the members of the Board of Directors and the estimated time that should be devoted to the corresponding position.
+Describing the individual skills and qualifications required to fill the positions of the Board of Directors’ members and the estimated term to be devoted to the corresponding position.

-- the structure, size, composition and performance of the Board of Directors and making recommendations to it regarding any changes it considers to be appropriate.
+the structure, size, composition and performance of the Board of Directors and submission of recommendations to the latter regarding any changes it deems appropriate;

-- the combination of the broadness, knowledge, skills and experience of the members of the Board of Directors per issue, on an individual and collective level and submitting a relevant report to the Board of Directors.
+the combination of broadness, knowledge, skills and experience per subject of the Board of Directors’ members on an individual and collective level and submission of a relevant report to the Board of Directors.

-Validating the appointment of senior executives, with the exception of the Heads of the Internal Audit Directorate and the Compliance and Corporate Governance Directorate, who are appointed by the Audit Committee and the Head of the Risk Management Unit, designated in turn by the Risk Management Committee following consultation with the Committee.
+Validating the appointment of senior management executives, with the exception of the heads of the Internal Audit Division and the Regulatory Compliance & Corporate Governance Division, who are appointed by the Audit Committee and the head of Risk Management Unit who is appointed by the Risk Management Committee, after consulting with the Committee.

-Evaluating the existing or potential conflicts of interests of members of the Board of Directors with those of the Bank, including transactions of members of the Board of Directors with the Group, and submitting relevant proposals to the Board of Directors, in accordance with the Bank's Internal Operation Regulation and best international corporate governance practices.
+Assessing existing or potential conflicts of interests of the Board of Directors’ members with those of the Bank, including transactions of the Board of Directors’ members with the Group, and submission of relevant proposals to the Board of Directors, in accordance with the Bank's Internal Regulations and best international corporate governance practices.

 Risk Management Committee

-The Committee supervises the achievement of goals on a Bank and Units level, examines the discrepancies, makes decisions on remedial measures and provides instructions to the competent organizational chart structures.
-In addition, it specializes the implementation of the strategy, by coordinating the actions of the Bank Units and determines the network and Group development policy.
+The Committee monitors the achievement of the objectives at the Bank and Unit level, examines deviations, decides on corrective measures and provides guidance to the competent corporate structures.
+In addition, it specifies the implementation of the strategy, coordinating the actions of the Bank's Units, and decides the policy of developing the network and the Group.

-Among others, ALCO determines the framework of undertaking and offsetting liquidity and interest rate risks by using the appropriate tools and develops the overall interest rate policy of the Bank and the companies of the Group.
+Among other things, the Asset-Liability Management Committee (ALCO) decides the framework for undertaking and hedging liquidity and interest rate risks using the appropriate tools and sets out the broader interest rate policy of the Bank and the Group’s companies.

-It determines and supervises the implementation of the internal pricing system for the Bank’s treasury and establishes the policy of internal pricing between deposit/credit units.
-It approves the liquidity contingency plan and sees to differentiate between the sources of extracting Bank wealth.
+It determines and supervises the implementation of the Bank's internal pricing system and establishes the internal pricing policy between deposit / lending units and approves the liquidity contingency plan and diversifies the Bank's sources of cash flow.

-Moreover, it approves the stress test and examines the results from the implementation of scenarios for extreme changes in the capital markets.
-Finally, it evaluates and approves the circulation of new deposit or loan products as well as the stretch of the Bank’s new products and services that comply with its strategic planning.
+It also approves the stress test program and examines the results of applying scenarios for extreme changes in capital markets and evaluates and approves the launch of new deposit or loan products as well as the Bank's expansion into new products or services that are compatible with its strategic planning.